 The quizzes, flashcards, and interactive diagrams in the tutorials on SCIENCEMUSICVIDEOS.COM mirror the techniques I use in my classroom to guide my students toward success.
 I use these interactive tutorials with my own students.
 Over a hundred teachers are using them with thousands of students around the world.

-If it's interactive tutorials, why's it called sciencemusicvideos?
+why's it called sciencemusicvideos?

 I’ve been teaching since 1987.
 I’ve been playing guitar since 1973.
 Staring on my second day as a teacher, I’ve been writing songs about science and singing them with my students.
 In 2008 I started to share these songs through my sciencemusicvideos youtube channel.
 A few years later, I teamed up with Bay area music producer Max Cowan.
-Now we’re at over ten million views, and almost 100,000 subscribers.
+Now we’re at over ten million views, and over 100,000 subscribers.

 Click here to see Max’s website.

 For as long as I’ve been writing biology songs, I’ve also been involved with biology-related computer assisted instruction.That includes several years where I worked as an instructional designer.
 In 2013, I teamed up with programmer Dan Kirshner.
 Together, we developed the qwizcards plugin, which provides the software for interactivity and teacher monitoring on sciencemusicvideos.com and hundreds of other websites.